Shumyk/kdeploy/README.md

 Assumed that all workloads are of Deployment type.
 If some are StatefulSets, set them in configurations (comma separated):
 >kdeploy config set statefulsets ms-events,ms-core

-kdeploy remembers every deployment you made and allows you to redeploy previous images.
->kdeploy --previous [microservice]

-Running deploy-previous mode without specifying microservice results in prompting microservice first from your previous deployments.

 ### How to make it run?